davorg/websiteguide/maintenance/index.md

 ## Key Aspects of Website Security

 ### **1. SSL Certificates (HTTPS)**
-- SSL encrypts data between your website and visitors, making it more secure.
+- A Secure Sockets Layer (SSL) Certificate, often just called an SSL Certificate, ensures that the connection between your website and visitors is secure and encrypted.
+This protects sensitive information, such as contact details or payment data.
+Websites with SSL show a padlock icon in the browser and use https:// instead of http://, making them more trustworthy.
 - Google **prioritises** secure websites in search rankings.
 - If your site doesn’t have SSL, visitors may see a **“Not Secure”** warning in their browser.

 ### **2. Regular Software Updates**
 - Websites built on platforms like **WordPress** need frequent updates to prevent hacking.